How does divorce affect your business?

 In Britain, statistically, you are more likely to divorce than to stay married for life.
 So the bad news for entrepreneurs is that, if they divorce, their spouse will be entitled to half of the value of the business.
 Some may think this is fair – after all the entrepreneur may well have risked the family home and livelihood when starting up, so at the very least the spouse in a long marriage may well have incurred financial risk and provided invaluable support, whether they wanted to or not!

-A cynic might say “stay single”.
+Advice for the single A cynic might say “stay single”.
 However, only a real miser would prefer such a cold and unromantic view.
 If you are not married but have built up a valuable business, you could consider a Pre-Nuptial Agreement to protect your wealth should the marriage not last.

 Whilst not enshrined as binding in law, courts are certainly highly likely to take them into account in distributing assets in a divorce providing each party was properly advised, gave full disclosure, did not apply pressure and understood the nature of the agreement.